BYO-UPM/MARTA/README.md

 The project includes the following key scripts:

-1. **MARTA:** Focuses on analyzing manner class articulationsof healthy individuals and evaluating latent space cluster distances between healthy subjects from differents datasets, such as Albayzin and NeuroVoz.
+1. **MARTA:** Focuses on analyzing manner class articulations of healthy individuals and evaluating latent space cluster distances between healthy subjects from differents datasets, such as Albayzin and NeuroVoz.
+This is an unsupervised analysis and the script associated to it is __MARTA_unsupervised.py__
 2. **MARTA with Supervision:** A supervised variant of MARTA, maximizing distances between clusters in the latent space for different conditions (parkinsonian and nosomorphic speech).
+This study involves two experiments.
+The first is a supervised studio of the cluster distances (__MARTA_Supervised.py__).
+The second is a discriminative power studio based on the manner classes clusters (__MARTA-S_classifier.py__).

 Each script is designed to process speech data, train the MARTA model, and analyze the results, providing insights into the potential indicators of Parkinson's Disease in speech patterns.